Scania AB: 1930s and 1940s

-During the Second World War Scania produced a variety of military vehicles for the Swedish Army, including Stridsvagn m/41 light tanks produced under licence.
+During the Second World War, Scania produced a variety of military vehicles for the Swedish Army, including Stridsvagn m/41 light tanks produced under licence.

 1950s and 1960s

 During the 1950s, the company expanded its operations into new customer segments, becoming agents for the Willys Jeep and the Volkswagen Beetle, the latter being very profitable for Scania-Vabis.
 It also started to become a genuine competitor to Volvo with their new L71 Regent truck which was introduced in 1954.

 During this period, Scania-Vabis expanded its dealer network and country-wide specialist workshop facilities.
 By the end of the 1950s, their market-share in Sweden was between 40 and 50%, and was achieving 70% in the heaviest truck sector – helped by the entrepreneurial efforts of their dealers into the haulier market.

 Probably their largest impact was in export markets.
-Before 1950, exports accounted for only 10 percent of production output, but a decade later, exports were now at 50% of output.
+Before 1950, exports accounted for only 10 percent of production output, but a decade later, exports were at 50% of output.
 Beers in the Netherlands became a very important partner.
 Beers became official importers for Scania-Vabis in the Netherlands, and established a dealer network, along with training programmes for both mechanics and drivers.
 Beers also offered free twice-yearly overhauls of their customers vehicles, and offered a mobile service throughout the Netherlands with their custom-equipped service trucks.
 Due to Beers concerted efforts, Scania-Vabis market share in the country remained at a consistent 20% throughout this period.
 Scania-Vabis were to adopt the business model of Beers in their own overseas sales operations.

 The 1960s saw Scania-Vabis expanding its production operations into overseas locations.
 Until now, all Scania-Vabis production had been carried out solely at Södertälje, but the 1960s saw the need to expand production overseas.
 Brazil was becoming a notable market for heavy trucks, and was also dependent on inter-urban buses, with particular requirement for Brazil's mountainous roads which became nigh-on impassable at times.
 On 2 July 1957, Brazilian subsidiary Scania-Vabis do Brasil S.A. (today known as Scania Latin America Ltda.) was established and started assembling some vehicles themselves in 1958.
 On 29 May 1959, a new engine plant was inaugurated in the Ipiranga district of São Paulo, and from June 1960, Scania-Vabis do Brasil assembled all vehicles themselves.
 Scania-Vabis vehicles had already been assembled in Brazil by a local company called Vemag (Veículos e Máquinas Agrícolas S.A.) for several years.
 Scania-Vabis established its first full manufacturing plant outside Södertälje, by building a new facility in São Bernardo do Campo near São Paulo, which was opened on 8 December 1962, and this was to set the standard for Scania-Vabis international operations.